Anima Sola: The Male Anima Sola

+Sometimes an anonymous male figure is depicted as an anima sola, however the female soul was generally more common.
+Usually the male souls are shown as popes, priests or monks.
+In the cathedral of Guadalajara in Mexico there is a painting of a young monk or friar with a tonsure surrounded by flames and with a sad expression.
+According to tradition this young man was a priest who ended up in Purgatory because of his sinful life or because he absolved so many people at his last mass that he had to go to purgatory in their place.
+In any case, the image of a male soul suffering in purgatory became popular in Mexico and diverse places with reproductions being created and distributed among the faithful.

 Santería and Lukumi

-In Santería or Lukumi, the Afro-Caribbean religion of Cuba, there is a syncretization of the Anima Sola with the Eshu Alleguana.
-The Eshus are the Divine Messengers, the Tricksters, The Masters of the Roads and the Doors that are necessary for all prayers to reach their intended point.
-Eshu Allegwanna, one Eshu among hundreds, is thought to be the oldest of the Eshus, and to have existed on the Earth since a primordial time long before not only people, but before many of the gods of the religion, existed in the world.
-Therefore, he is synchronized with The Lonely Spirit, as many of the African Gods were syncretized with Catholic saints, or hidden behind them, in the first centuries of slavery, when the practice of the African religions were oppressed.
-Anima Sola is grouped in a triad in some traditions with The Intranquil Spirit and the Dominant Spirit.
+In Santería or Lukumi, the Afro-Caribbean religion of Cuba, there is a syncretization of the Anima Sola with the Eshu Alleguana or Allegwana.
+The Eshus are divine messengers, tricksters, and masters of roads and doors that are necessary for all prayers to reach their intended point.
+Eshu Alleguana, one Eshu among hundreds, is thought to be the oldest of the Eshus and to have existed on Earth since a primordial time long before not only people, but before many of the gods of the religion existed in the world.
+Therefore, he is syncretized with the Lonely Spirit as many of the African gods were syncretized with Catholic saints or hidden behind them in the first centuries of slavery when traditional African religions were suppressed.
+The Anima Sola is grouped in a triad in some traditions with the Intranquil Spirit and the Dominant Spirit.